A guide to lunch in Brighton and Hove

 MARKET, Western Rd, BN3 1JD

-The beauty MARKET’S menu is there’s a comprehensive small plate section ideally designed for sharing.
-Choose as you wish from the Butcher, Greengrocer, Fishmonger, Cheesemonger and Bakers… Each header houses four dishes and there’s enough scope to enjoy a light lunch – just order as many plates as you see fit.
+The beauty of MARKET’S menu is the wide choice of tapas and small plates ideally designed for sharing.
+Choose as you wish from the Butcher, Greengrocer, Fishmonger, Cheesemonger and Baker… Each header houses four dishes and there’s enough scope to enjoy a light lunch – just order as many plates as you see fit.
 Prices range from £3 to £9.
 They also offer a super selection of meats and cheeses from The Market Deli.
 The Chef’s Board offers a taster and at £20 is big enough for two or even three to share, you can’t go wrong!

 Cafe Malbec, Church Road

 Café Malbec is an Argentinian deli based in Hove on the busy Church Road, it’s next door to it’s founders Latino America.
 Not only is Cafe Malbec great for a glass of South American wine but the Argentinian deli items are not to be missed, with the real-deal empanadas which come in delicious flavours such as chilli beef, chicken or cheese.
 They’re a perfect accompaniment with a coffee!